remix-bot/revolt/README.md

 ## About The Project

-Remix is a free and open source music bot under development for Revolt built on [Voltage](https://github.com/EnokiUN/voltage).
+Remix is a free and open source music bot for Revolt built on [revoice.js](https://github.com/ShadowLp174/revoice.js).
 All commands on Remix are free and will always be free to use.

 ## Commands